yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

-= 2.2.1 =
+= 2.3.0 =

-The automatic updater was removed, because WP.org does not allow Creative-Commons-Licensed resources, including the Maxmind DB.
-See the updated Installation section for more information.
+The plugin was down for licensing issues.
+All users must now opt in to use the database because it is licensed CC BY-SA.
+Otherwise, the GPL API HostIP.info is used.

 = 2.1.1 =